-On May 16, 2019, the Company completed our IPO, in which the Company issued and sold 4,000,000 shares of its common stock at a public offering price of \$10.00 per share, for aggregate gross proceeds of \$40.0 million.
-The Company received approximately \$34.6 million in net proceeds after deducting underwriting discounts and commissions and estimated offering costs.
+On May 16, 2019, we completed our IPO, in which we issued and sold 4,000,000 shares of our common stock at a public offering price of \$10.00 per share, for aggregate gross proceeds of \$40.0 million.
+We received approximately \$34.6 million in net proceeds after deducting underwriting discounts and commissions and estimated offering costs.
 The shares began trading on The Nasdaq Global Market on May 14, 2019.
 Upon completion of the IPO, all of our outstanding shares of convertible preferred stock, converted into 7,538,671 shares of our common stock.

-Prior to the completion of the IPO, the Company primarily funded its operations with proceeds from the sale of convertible preferred stock.
+Prior to the completion of the IPO, we primarily funded our operations with proceeds from the sale of convertible preferred stock.
 We have incurred significant operating losses since inception in 2016.
-Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
+Our ability to generate product revenue sufficient to achieve profitability depends on the successful development and commercialization of one or more of our product candidates.
 Our net loss was \$27.8 million for the nine months ended September 30, 2019.
 As of September 30, 2019, we had an accumulated deficit of \$49.1 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future in connection with our ongoing activities.
-Furthermore, we expect to incur additional costs associated with operating as a public company that we did not previously incur or had previously incurred at lower rates as a private company, including significant legal, accounting, investor relations and other expenses.
+Furthermore, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
 As of September 30, 2019, we had cash and cash equivalents and short-term investments of \$33.0 million.